dropmeaword/how-to-read-software/PITCHME.md

 ---

+Another initiative in attaining similar goals [The Grid](https://thegrid.io/), the premise is simple, you upload the content and a Machine Learning algorithm "designs" a responsive template for you to best present that content.

+---

 Making a document in HTML/CSS is not so different from creating a document in PDF or PostScript (both of which are also markup languages) or even Word.

 ---